Reds vs. Cubs Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 53 hits with 14 doubles, two triples, six home runs and 18 walks.
+- Spencer Steer has collected 53 hits with 14 doubles, two triples, six home runs and 19 walks.
 He has driven in 23 runs with one stolen base.

 Steer Recent Games